 Most system components covered by a STIG can generate logs.
 System logs, event logs, error logs, messages, and the like can quickly grow to tremendous size and, taken together, can present an equally tremendous effort to review the logs for anomalous behavior that may indicate compromise of the system’s confidentiality, integrity, and availability.
 Many federal IT teams address this challenge by implementing a Security Information and Event Management (SIEM) solution.

 An SIEM tool may be configured to consume logs across the environment, analyze the logs, and identify potential vulnerabilities or anomalous behavior.
 An SIEM tool can even triage these findings in a prioritized manner for action by the federal IT security team.
 Taking that one step further, a properly configured and tuned SIEM tool can automate that entire process, helping ease the load of an already heavily-tasked federal security team.

-SolarWinds SIEM tool, Log & Event Manager (LEM), is the perfect example.
-LEM can simplify STIG requirements by automating compliance and—just as important—reporting on that compliance.
+SolarWinds SIEM tool, Security Event Manager (LEM), is the perfect example.
+SEM can simplify STIG requirements by automating compliance and—just as important—reporting on that compliance.

-Federal IT pros can get more information on LEM here.
+Federal IT pros can get more information on SEM here.

 For more information on the NIST Risk Management Framework, a range of additional federal security compliance information, and leveraging configuration management, download the Daily Federal Compliance and Continuous Cybersecurity Monitoring white paper.